Preparing tomorrow’s stewards

 Cary Institute education initiatives span from K-12 students to undergrads and graduate students.
 We also have programming that gives K-12 educators the training and tools needed to bring cutting edge ecological science into their classrooms.

 Our education programs strive to instill, in all participants, ecosystem literacy – knowledge of the complexities and connections that exist in the environment around us.

 Our educators connect K-12 learners with hands-on ecological science through innovative schoolyard programs, onsite field trips, Eco-Discovery summer day camps, and our annual Data Jam competition, which engage middle and high school students.

-The Mid-Hudson Young Environmental Scientist Program is a new a Cary-led mentoring initiative that allows local high school students to conduct advanced environmental research, with a focus on their home ecosystem.
+The Mid-Hudson Young Environmental Scientist Program is a Cary-led mentoring initiative that allows local high school students to conduct advanced environmental research, with a focus on their home ecosystem.

 Undergraduate and graduate students